VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Terminology/a11yTerminology.md

 ### Public accommodations
 Talking about iOS applications, if published in the [**App Store**](https://www.apple.com/app-store/developing-for-the-app-store/), they are available for use by *any* person who downloads the application from the store.

-Which is exactly the goal of publishing -- to **enable others** to use the product.
+Which is, well, exactly the goal of publishing -- to **enable others** to use the product.
 But "others" is an ambiguous term.
-Applications are made to perform *certain* tasks for its users -- its **target audience**.
+Applications are made to perform *certain* tasks for its users.
+People, whose problem an application solves are its **target audience**.

 ### Assumed user image
 Assumptions based on the image of a potential user are *excluding* in their nature -- designing for a *particular image* of a user neglects needs of users that **differ** from this image.

-### Possible diverseness
-Which is completely fine -- that's how the things work.
+And this is completely fine -- that's how the things work.
 If you sell pizza, your target audience is **people willing to buy some pizza**.
 You don't really think about people who don't want to buy pizza.

+### Customer goals
-But the diversity of people within that category is still **incomprehensible** -- they can posses any traits **in addition** to the expected ones.
-And it **will** affect their **user experience** of the product.
+But the diversity of people within such category is still **incomprehensible** -- they can posses any traits **in addition** to the expected ones.
+Not because pizza is loved by many, but because you can't know why a person may want to buy it.

-### Everyone is unique
-What makes users diverse is that every person has unique **capabilities** and **experience**.
-The more users a product has, the more diverse is its audience.
+Maybe they order for someone else.
+Or to burn it in flames of their anti-pizza art performance.
+Or are going to use one as a rug.
+As a provider of **public services**, we don't need to know *why* a client may need our product.

+Our only goal is to make their pizza acquisition possible.
+Therefore, eliminate as many barriers on a person's way to the product as possible.

+### Product accessibility barriers
+This book is dedicated to the aspect of products called accessibility.
+Accessibility as a field of operation solves those barriers, that are raised by products incapability to serve people.

+### -- People... ?
+Yep, a full stop there.
+Just people.
+Everyone.
+Humankind.
+Because being a member of homo sapiens makes a hell of a customer.

+## People
+Humans, just as any other mammals, are given the opportunity to see, hear, smell, taste and touch things around them.
+Given by evolution.
+Use these senses to process information about the world.
+Process information using capabilities of human brain.
+Acquire this information at first by approaching it with their physical abilities.

+### Humanity vs. nature
+And you know that humanity made quiet a use of those evolutionary developments.
+Like, invented computers.
+The internet.

+### Humanity vs. humanity
+So how there may be any barriers for a member of such great kind to use its species legacy on their way to deal with reality?

+The thing is that... commonly, humans are not that great at implementing innovations for a broader audience.
+In addition, humans are definitely not great at farsighted approach.

+Being responsible for a public accommodation is hard.
+Thinking in advance is hard, business strategy is hard, empathy is nearly impossible to encounter in the nature.
+These and more things are required to accommodate vast amounts of people.

+### Nature vs. humanity
+Because being born a human has nothing to do with dealing with life.
+"Expected" capabilities are a roulette and easily losable.
+There is no guarantee that you will have two legs from birth.
+Every day you risk losing one or both.
+Moreover, every leg is different -- just as their owners.
+Therefore, every person has different leg capabilities.
+Or none at all.

-### Private discrimination
+### Humanity access
-**Real audience is essentially unknowable**.
-Unless there is an *explicit* task to exclude certain users, the **diversity** of potential users should be considered to deliver the **desired user experience** to as many people as possible.
+This is why accommodating publicity is challenging.
+To ensure that a person doesn't have to have certain traits -- for example, they are not required to have two legs to be able to order pizza -- accessibility practices exist.

+## Accessibility practices

+Accessibility of things is achieved through use of universal (i.e. fit for all) design guidelines and allowing people to do whatever they find accommodating.

+In the sense of digital products, accessibility relies on
+1) promotion of inclusive (see non-exclusive) approach -- accessible design;
+2) possibility to adjust the way people approach the product to meet their preferences.

+Let's see what we are going to do in these two fields.

 ### Inclusive design
 Consequent to this difference, there are **conditions** that cause users encounter **barriers** using products designed without wider consideration. **Inclusive design *is* the wider consideration**.